 Updating Ecocriticism: Perspectives from Gen Z

 Eds.
-Başak Ağın, Z. Gizem Yılmaz, and Lenka Filipova
+Başak Ağın and Lenka Filipova

-On September 10, 2020, NBC News gave the headline “Think 2020’s disasters are wild?
-Experts say the worst is yet to come,” with alarming news about future climate catastrophes.
-Wildfires, hurricanes, flooding, and ever-increasing plastic pollution, followed by the COVID-19 pandemic, have spurred eco-anxiety around the globe.
-According to the same article by Associated Press, “University of Michigan environment dean Jonathan Overpeck, a climate scientist, said that in 30 years because of the climate change already baked into the atmosphere ‘we’re pretty much guaranteed that we’ll have double[d] what we have now.’”
-These catastrophic expectations confirm Timothy Morton’s assessment of global warming and climate change as hyperobjects: The end of the world has already happened, but Gen Z’ers are expected to carry on as the older generations did, even though they have spent most of their lives navigating an emotional ecology marked by eco-anxiety, solastalgia, compassion fatigue, ironic detachment, and eco-panic.
+On 10 September 2020, NBC News ran the headline “Think 2020’s disasters are wild?
+Experts say the worst is yet to come,” reporting alarming projections about future climate catastrophes.
+Wildfires, hurricanes, flooding and ever-increasing plastic pollution, followed by the COVID-19 pandemic, have spurred eco-anxiety around the globe.
+According to an Associated Press report, “University of Michigan environment dean Jonathan Overpeck, a climate scientist, said that in 30 years, because of the climate change already baked into the atmosphere, ‘we’re pretty much guaranteed that we’ll have double what we have now.’”
+These catastrophic expectations confirm Timothy Morton’s assessment of global warming and climate change as hyperobjects: the end of the world has already happened, yet Gen Zers are expected to carry on as older generations did, even though they have spent most of their lives navigating an emotional ecology marked by eco-anxiety, solastalgia, compassion fatigue, ironic detachment and eco-panic.

 About the editors: